James Madison Dukes football statistical leaders

 The James Madison Dukes football statistical leaders are individual statistical leaders of the James Madison Dukes football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Dukes represent James Madison University (JMU) in the NCAA Division I FBS Sun Belt Conference.
+The Dukes represent James Madison University (JMU) in the NCAA Division I FBS Sun Belt Conference (SBC).

+James Madison began competing in intercollegiate football in 1972, when the school was known as Madison College.
+Coincidentally, that was first season of the modern era in which freshmen were allowed to play varsity football.
+The Dukes have played at all four levels of NCAA competition.
+They played their first season in the NCAA College Division, historic predecessor to NCAA Division II.
+When the College Division was split into Divisions II and III after that season, the Dukes joined Division III, playing there until 1975.
+After a single season in Division II in 1976, and the university's adoption of its current name in 1977, the Dukes returned to Division III, playing there from 1977–1979.
+In 1980, they moved to Division I-AA, now known as Division I FCS, and played at that level until moving to FBS in 2022.

-James Madison began competing in intercollegiate football in 1972.
-These lists are dominated by more recent players for several reasons:
+These lists of statistical leaders are dominated by more recent players for several reasons: